Episode #403 (Originally aired 09/16/16)

 dedicated her life to issues just like this versus the guy from the party who did the problem to begin with, who wants to eliminate the EPA, who wants to gut regulations and cut taxes on the rich, and you can't figure out who to vote for.

-I feel bad for you, but not 100%.
+And now let me say, I feel bad for you, but not 100%.

 And when people talk about her long history, there may be things that you don't particularly agree with at some point.

-Like I know a lot of people of color and millennials talk about her position on criminal justice reform and the super predator stuff and I hear that and I understand it.
+Like I know a lot of people of color and millennials talk about her position on criminal justice reform and the super predator stuff.
+And I hear that and I understand it.

-I would rather vote for the candidate who is willing to address mistakes, address issues, take responsibility, be accountable, be a part of a change solution, rather than the candidate who chooses to continue to perpetuate fear and hate in the present.
+I would rather vote for the candidate who is willing to address mistakes, address issues, take responsibility, be accountable, be a part of a change solution rather than the candidate who chooses to continue to perpetuate fear and hate in the present.

-this is a big problem I have with liberals cleaning up a little spot over here when there's a giant pile of shit on the other side of the room.
+This is a big problem I have with liberals cleaning up a little spot over here when there's a giant pile of shit on the other side of the room.

-But let me ask you about this, because we got onto the subject a little bit.
+But let me ask you about this because we got onto the subject a little bit.
+Colin Kaepernick, now you're married to an ex-NFL player.

+I am.
 Responsible for this.

 Yeah.

+And this has been a big controversy in America.
 He is the backup quarterback for the San Francisco 49ers.

 He will not stand for the national anthem as a protest against police brutality.

-You see, there, somebody else is doing it.
+Now it is spreading.
+You see there, somebody else is doing it.

-I think about a dozen guys in America.
+I think about a dozen guys in

+the NFL.
 And even in other sports, in soccer and other

+sports people are doing it.
 Trump people think this is horrible because he

+is somehow offending America and people have died.
 Well, actually, what people died and fought for was for his right to do that.

 That's exactly right.